vitorepsantos/java-8/java-8-design-patterns/Creational Patterns - Builder.md

 In the scenario described above, each converter is called a **builder** in the pattern, and the reader is called the **director**.

-Applied to this example, the Builder pattern separates the algorithm for interpretinga textual format (that is, the parser for RTF documents) from how a converted format gets created andrepresented.
-This lets us reuse the RTFReader's parsing algorithm to create different text representations fromRTF documents - just configure the RTFReader with different subclasses of TextConverter.
+Applied to this example, the Builder pattern separates the algorithm for interpreting a textual format (that is, the parser for RTF documents) from how a converted format gets created and represented.
+This lets us reuse the RTFReader's parsing algorithm to create different text representations from RTF documents - just configure the RTFReader with different subclasses of TextConverter.

 # Applicability